 Like the two servants, they had put all their hopes in Jesus believing that with Him, all their dreams for freedom shall be fulfilled at last by the Messiah they long waiting for.

-We may have once put all our hopes in other person.
-With great optimism that this person will be our defender, our champion, our hero.. but at the end, they left us wounded, abandoned, abused and broken.
+We may have once put all our hopes in other people.
+With great optimism that this person will be our defender, our champion, our hero.. but in the end, they left us wounded, abandoned, abused, and broken.

 We may have put our energy to work out our relationships but it never works…

-We might exert all our dedications and hard works aiming for that promotion and position but our boss never appreciated what we’ve done.
+We might exert all our dedication and hard work aiming for that promotion and position but our boss never appreciated what we’ve done.

-We may have reached our rock bottom and hit us badly, left us down casted, frustrated, hopeless and undermine.
+We may have reached our rock bottom and hit us badly, let us downcasted, frustrated, hopeless, and undermine.